 Surgical tools are inserted through other minor incisions if arthroscopy is performed as surgical treatment.
 The tools are used for removing, cutting, and sewing during the surgical repair of the joint.
 As the arthroscopic procedure completes, the surgeon removes the arthroscope and the tools and closes the minor incisions with the sutures.
 A proper sterile dressing is used to bandage the site of the incision to keep away the chances of infection.

 Why do orthopedic surgeons prefer knee arthroscopy over traditional knee surgery?

 Advanced arthroscopy requires minimal incision and is followed by a quick recovery.
-The arthroscope is a thin camera fitted device that helps the surgeon in clearly visualizing the internal parts of the knee.
+The arthroscope is a thin camera-fitted device that helps the surgeon clearly visualize the internal parts of the knee.
 Benefits of knee arthroscopy surgery include-

-- Return to sports and other regular activities within few months
+Return to sports and other regular activities within a few months

 Although arthroscopy is a safer choice than the standard open approach, there are some risks.
 Hence, it is important to choose a highly skilled and experienced orthopedic surgeon.